 - Ratchet & Clank: Going Commando: The Protopets.
 They also reproduce asexually by spitting their offspring fully formed from their mouths.
 If you miss even one of a group of them, they will do just that the second you turn your back, often ending up with more than there were originally.
 It's no wonder that they were the focus of the villain's plot.

-- Diablo 2: Some of the beetles, particularly the ones in hell, however, they don't have fast maturing rates, and the kids act much differently then the parents in terms of attack plans, making it more of a Mook Maker.
+- Diablo II: Some of the beetles, particularly the ones in hell.
+However, they don't have fast maturing rates, and the kids act much differently then the parents in terms of attack plans, making it more of a Mook Maker.

 - The Flood.
 The carrier forms literally explode to disperse infection forms.
 The infection forms also mutate their hosts implausibly fast.
 The Flood are like a macro-scopic version of The Virus.

 - The Grunts.
 Their homeworld is a Death World where natural flame geysers are but one hazard among many.
 One way the Grunts cope with this as a species is by breeding very rapidly.
 When taken out of that environment, they have to be given contraceptive chemicals in their food and breathing gas to keep their population growth manageable.
 However, these restrictions are lifted in times of serious war when the Covenant need more light infantry.

 - Quest for Glory: The antwerp is a literal Explosive Breeder.